Heavy Equipment Asset Recovery: Why It Matters and the Best Channels to Use

 3. Trade-in Programs

 For companies upgrading fleets or replacing outdated machinery, trade-in programs offer a simple and efficient recovery option.
-Instead of listing equipment for resale, organizations exchange older assets for credit toward newer models from OEMs (Original Equipment Manufacturers) or authorized dealers.
+Instead of listing equipment for resale, companies exchange older assets for credit toward newer models from OEMs (Original Equipment Manufacturers) or authorized dealers.

-However, the trade-in value is often lower than what open-market resale might bring, making it better suited for businesses that prioritize convenience and speed over maximum financial recovery.
+The trade-in value is often lower than what open-market resale might bring, making it better suited for businesses that prioritize convenience and speed over maximum financial recovery.

 4. Liquidation Programs